 Spanish Steps and Piazza di Spagna (the Spain Square)

 Don’t miss the Piazza di Spagna, especially if you are a creative person.
 This place inspired many artists, writers, poets, performers from the Renaissance period till today.
-For example, Bob Dylan inspired for his song “When I Paint My Masterpiece” and Bernardo Bertolucci in a film “Besieged”.
+For example, Bob Dylan inspired his song “When I Paint My Masterpiece” and Bernardo Bertolucci in the film “Besieged”.
 During Summer this spot is covered with people and flowers, the atmosphere there is amazing so plan to enjoy and relax on those gorgeous steps.

 Address: Piazza di Spagna, Rome, Italy

-Piazza della Repubblica (The Republic Square)
+Piazza Della Repubblica (The Republic Square)

-Address: Piazza della Repubblica, Rome
+Address: Piazza Della Repubblica, Rome

 A few tips for your travel: